Loading...

 • Housing and transport allowances

-• Employee stock options or share ownership plans
+• Employee stock options and share ownership plan gains

 Additional Forms You May Need:

-Appendix 8B Reports gains from employee stock options or share plans
+Appendix 8B When employees realise gains from stock options or employee share plans

 Filing via the Auto-Inclusion Scheme (AIS)